Back to the full dot-point answer

 Cancer is uncontrolled cell division caused by accumulated mutations in genes regulating the cell cycle (oncogenes and tumour suppressor genes such as TP53).
 It can be:

-What is individual effects?Show answer
+What are individual effects?Show answer

 Pain, disability, reduced life expectancy, psychological impact, loss of income.

-What is societal effects?Show answer
+What are societal effects?Show answer

 Health-care costs (non-infectious disease accounts for over 70 percent of Australia's disease burden), workforce productivity losses, demand for aged care and chronic disease services.
 Non-infectious disease now causes more deaths globally than infectious disease in every region except sub-Saharan Africa.